 See how your credits might transfer

 You can use a course equivalency guide to determine how your credits might transfer from your school to IUPUI.
+Regardless if your credits are coming from an Advanced Placement exam or are transferring from another institution, we have a tool to help you see what your previously completed work will look like at IUPUI.

 Transfer credit policies and frequently asked questions